-Although this is a main attraction in Kandy, it’s actually in a place called Peradeniya which his around 5.5km out.
+Although this is the main attraction in Kandy, it’s actually in a place called Peradeniya which his around 5.5km out.

 It’s easily accessible by bus from the main bus stand in Kandy which will cost you around 15 rupees!
 Super cheap.

 A rickshaw will cost you around 400 rupees and you can even get the train to the Peradeniya station from Kandy station if you’d prefer.

 My absolute favourite part was the magnificent palm tree avenues that were showcased.
 Did you know that there are over 2600 species of palm trees?!
 Me either.